piscisvolans/lab-journal-template/README.md

 1. You have complete control over the appearance and function of your lab journal website.
 This guide provides a basic template which you can customize any way you want.
 2. All the files for your lab journal will be on your computer, so there will be no need to export them from a blogging service if you need to back up your entries or store them somewhere else.
 If you're an Illinois engineering student, you can also host your lab journal on your free webspace at http://web.engr.illinois.edu/~yournetid and add optional pasword protection.
 3. You can learn about building and hosting websites!
+Yay!

 Installation and setup
 ------------------